ichim/LeafletForBlazor-NuGet/README.md

 1. ``No JavaScript or HTML specific configurations required``, no API script configurations, no CSS references, no HTML items etc.
 1. ``Optimized code`` through various solutions
    	- minimizing the number of calls to JavaScript;
-   - collection searches by destructuring and structuring LINQ expressions
+   	- collection searches by destructuring and structuring LINQ expressions;
+   	- fluent API, a design pattern that allows code to be written in a readable way, similar to an English sentence
 	- redusing size of the JavaScript code by removing unused code.
 	- Memory Cache